 Buyer beware: Most fares found by these flight search engines don't include the baggage fees charged by some low-cost airlines as well as United and Delta.
-In some cases, they don’t include fuel taxes and other surcharges.
+In some cases, they don’t include fuel taxes and other surcharges; and in others, the fare advertised may have mysteriously disappeared by the time you click through to the provider.

-We picked six of the top-rated flight aggregator services and compared prices for 10 flights over a week in June, from domestic flights including New York to Los Angeles, Seattle, Las Vegas and Austin, and international flights from New York to Toronto, Sydney, Paris, Rio de Janeiro and Hong Kong.
+We picked six of the top-rated flight aggregator services and compared prices for 8 flights over a week in June, from domestic flights including New York to Los Angeles, Seattle and Las Vegas, and international flights from New York to Toronto, Sydney, Paris, Rio de Janeiro and Hong Kong.
+We also looked at how easy the services made it for users to compare costs, flight times and overall suitability.

 Which flight search service is best for you?